mattsigal/matthewsigal/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Doctoral Candidate in Quantitative Methods" institution = "York University" year = "201x"
+  course = "PhD in Quantitative Methods" institution = "York University" year = 2017

 [[education.courses]]
   course = "MA in the History of Psychology"